How to build a credit score for immigrants in the UK

 How long does it take for immigrants to build up a good credit score in the UK?

-It can take a few weeks for changes to appear on your credit report, between 3-6 months for your credit score to start growing, and sometimes years for it to get really good.
 It’s hard to say exactly how long it takes, but the sooner you start the better.
+It can take a few weeks for changes to appear on your report, between three to six months for your score to start growing, and sometimes years for it to get really good.
 Bad things like defaults can stay on your report for six years so it’s super important to avoid missed payments.

 Find out more about how missed payments affect your credit score here.